nathanleiby/gwj-32/DESIGN.md

 "7 Metals: An Alchemical Quest"
 > The most important goals of the alchemists were the conversion of base metals into gold or silver and the creation of the elixir of life (Panacea)

+- heptagram or other cool symbol instead of Godot robot in loading screens